irecsys/CARSKit/README.md

   - This is the initial release.
   - Most algorithms and functions have been completed except the tensor factorization (TF).
   - For TF, please refer to the latest version of LibRec.
-* **To-Do List**:
-  - integrate TF with CARSkit;
-  - create user guide;
-  - generate a demo;
-  - incorporate more recommendation algorithms, such as post-filtering ones, etc